pmoorey/articles/stackdriver-tracing.md

 ## What components are involved in tracing?

 Tracing is typically enabled by within the source code of an application, or activated via middleware.
 A popular tracing library is <a href="http://opencensus.io">OpenCensus</a> which originated from a Google internal library called Census.
-OpenCensus integrates with various programming langauges and includes the ability to export traces to various backends including Google StackDriver, Prometheus, SignalFx and Zipkin.
+OpenCensus integrates with various programming langauges and includes the ability to export traces to various external systems including Google StackDriver, Prometheus, SignalFx and Zipkin.

 _Sample architecture diagram for tracing_
 ![Tracing architecture diagram](https://github.com/pmoorey/articles/blob/master/img/tracing/trace-architecture.png)

 A trace represents a single request as it flows through a system, it includes one parent span, and optionally one or more child spans.
-A span represents a measurement of one or more operations in a trace, for example an operation (span) could be a database query, HTTP request to an API, or function within the source code.
+A span represents a measurement of one or more operations in a trace, for example an operation (span) could encompass a database query, HTTP request to an API, or function within the source code.

 _Example trace for a web request, which includes multiple spans for various operations_
 ![Tracing architecture diagram](https://github.com/pmoorey/articles/blob/master/img/tracing/trace-example.png)